medusa-project/metaslurper/README.md

 source services make available to the sink service without modifying it.
-The sink service decides what to do with these disparate elements: which ones to keep, how to map them, etc. This enables the harvester to be written in a generalized way and run with minimal configuration, and in conjunction with pretty much any mapping process.
+The sink service decides what to do with these disparate elements: which ones to keep, how to map them, etc. This enables the harvester to be written in a generalized way and run with little configuration (other than needing to know the URLs and authentication info for the various endpoints) and in conjunction with pretty much any metadata mapping process.

 ```
                              command-line invocation